How much does financial advice cost?

 Many financial advisers offer a free initial consultation, which involve explaining what your financial needs are and identifying where you need help.

 A good adviser will also talk you through your options and the services it offers to help you take the next steps.

 That's where the free bit ends.
-If decide that you want a professional adviser to manage your financial affairs, you will only get firm recommendations and a strategy provide to you if you go ahead and agree to use their services.
+If you decide that you want a professional adviser to manage your financial affairs, you will only get firm recommendations and a strategy provided to you if you go ahead and agree to use their services.

 However, if you're looking for general advice - sometimes called 'guidance' without recommendations, there are a few options - particularly if you are planning your retirement.

-- Pension Wise - set up when the pension freedoms were introduced, you can speak to someone over the phone or face to face to understand your pension options
+- Pension Wise - set up when the pension freedoms were introduced, over-50s can speak to someone over the phone or face to face to understand your pension options

 - The Pensions Advisory Service - an independent organisation funded by the government that can answer your pension questions